1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 ###  🏆 Victory Screen 🏆

 After the Reaper health is equal to 0 the victory screen finally appears.
 It shows that you have finally beat the game and the music changes.
-I added this music to the final screen
+I added this music to the final screen.
 ### Kanbans and Issues

 Kanban boards are an effective and helpful tool for keeping your group on track when working on a project.
 They work by taking a bunch of issues and splitting them into different sections.
 Issues are problems or objectives that you need to complete in your code.

 Imagine it like a bunch of sticky notes.
 Each sticky note has a goal written on it.
 You then place it onto a board with different sections to show how far the sticky notes are to completion.
 This is what a kanban board is.

+### Biggest Tech Accomplishment

+My biggest tech accomplishment that I made in the game was adding the boss bar to the reaper.
+This was a huge part of the game since it allowed the player to see how much health the final boss had.
+My code also made it to where the color of the boss bar changed each time it got lower and lower.
+Each 33 percent decrease in the boss color changed.